jump-dev/JuMP.jl/docs/src/manual/solutions.md

 ```

 !!! warning
-    Be careful doing this!
+    Be careful doing this.
 If your particular solver does not support
     querying solution information after modification, it may silently return
     incorrect solutions or throw an error.